 Reporting Requirements.

+LPHA will submit an annual outreach workplan using a template provided by OHA and approved by CLHO.

 LPHA must submit vaccine orders according to the ordering tier assigned by OHA.

 If LPHA is submitting vaccine administration data electronically to ALERT IIS, LPHA must electronically flag clients who are deceased or have moved out of the Service Area or the LPHA jurisdiction.

-LPHA must complete and return a VAERS form to OHA if any of the conditions precedent set forth at Section 4.j. of this Program Element occur.

 LPHA must complete and submit an Immunization Status Report as required in Section 4.l.(4) of this Program Element.

 LPHA must submit a written corrective action plan to address any compliance issues identified at the triennial review site visit.